Choosing the Perfect Fonts for Book Covers: Top 15 Fonts

 Fancy, intricate fonts can be hard to read, especially in small print.
 Prioritize readability to ensure your title and author name are crystal clear.

-Also Read: 15 Best Fonts for Pantry Labels
+Also Read: 15 Best Fonts for Coding: A Beginner's Guide

 3. Using Cliché or Overused Fonts